citelab/JAMScript/emulator-run.md

 ---
 layout: page
-title: Run
+title: Run in Emulator
-subtitle: Compiling and running a JAMScript program
+subtitle: Running JAMScript Programs in a Docker-based Emulator
 ---

-## Inside a Docker container

-JAMScript can be compiled and run without a local installation.
-This is the simplest way to try out JAMScript.
-You need a local installation only if you want to debug or develop JAMScript itself!
-The following are the preparatory steps to get Docker JAM tools working in your system.

-1. Download **JAMTools** into a local directory called `tools` like `git clone https://github.com/anrl/JAMTools tools`.
-2. Add the `tools` directory to your execution path.
-This way `djam` and `jam` tools are available for you.
-3. Make `docker` run without `sudo`.
-4. Test that you actually completed Step 3 successfully.
-Use a command like `docker ps` and see whether it runs.
-5. Pull the docker container with JAMScript.
-Use `djam pull mahes25/jamscript`.
+## Preliminary Steps

+You need to get the *tools* to run the emulator.
+Follow the instructions in [Get Source](../get-src) to download the tools and make them available for execution.

+You can see the instructions for getting the JAMScript working with docker containers [here](../docker).

-Everything should be setup at this point.
-Type `djam` or `jam` and you should see a menu of sub commands available under each of them.
+If everything is setup properly, you should be able to type `djam` or `jam` and you should see a menu of sub commands available under each of them.

+## Compiling and Running JAMScript in Containers

 To compile a JAMScript program, do the following.
 1. Write or get a JAMScript program.
 The easiest is to download the **JAMSamples**.
 Run `git clone https://github.com/anrl/JAMSamples samples` to download many example programs into a `samples` folder.